MicrosoftDocs/mixed-reality/mixed-reality-docs/using-visual-studio.md

 ## Enabling Developer Mode

-Start by enabling **Developer Mode** on your device so Visual Studio can connect to it.
+Start by enabling **Developer Mode** on your device, so Visual Studio can connect to it.

 ### HoloLens
 1. Turn on your HoloLens and put on the device.